Gnucash/gnucash/cmake/README_CMAKE.txt

 === Running CMake

-The next step is to invoke CMake to generate the build system.
-Before running CMake, you need to create a build directory:
+CMake works a lot better if you use a separate build directory, so the first step is to make one.
+We recommend that you set the build directory outside of the source tree, but it will work in the build tree if you want:

-  $ cd ..   # back to workdir
+  $ cd # Change to your home directory
   $ mkdir gnucash-build
   $ cd gnucash-build